Thomas Pynchon: Mason & Dixon

 Mason & Dixon (1997) is a fictionalized account of the lives of Charles Mason and Jeremiah Dixon, the historical surveyors of the Mason–Dixon line.

 The meticulously researched novel is a sprawling postmodernist saga recounting the lives and careers of the English astronomer Charles Mason and his partner, the surveyor Jeremiah Dixon, whose survey of the American West resulted in the Mason–Dixon line, during the birth of the American Republic.
 The dust jacket notes that it features appearances by George Washington, Benjamin Franklin, Samuel Johnson, and a talking dog.
 Some commentators acknowledged it as a welcome return to form; T. C. Boyle called it "the old Pynchon, the true Pynchon, the best Pynchon of all" and "a book of heart and fire and genius".
 Michiko Kakutani called Mason and Dixon Pynchon's most human characters, writing that they "become fully fleshed-out people, their feelings, hopes and yearnings made as palpably real as their outrageously comic high jinks".

-The American critic Harold Bloom hailed the novel as Pynchon's "masterpiece to date".
+Critic Harold Bloom hailed the novel as Pynchon's "masterpiece to date".
 Bloom named Pynchon as one of the four major American novelists of his time, along with Cormac McCarthy, Philip Roth, and Don DeLillo.
 For The Independent feature Book Of A Lifetime, Marek Kohn chose Mason & Dixon "precisely because my own teens were long gone by the time it came out: it showed me that being exhilarated by prose is not just an effect of youthful overexcitement".